StarPlayrX/hfs-MacOS-Standard-Discs/README.md

 sudo ./hfs.sh

-Follow the one screen instructions
+Follow the on screen instructions